 As I had been warned, the days were long – 10 to 12 hours – and quite unrelenting.
 There is so much to say about Petrie, and he covered so much ground, that the only way to do the subject justice was to try to cram in as many locations, contributors and stories as possible.
 This meant, however, that we were always battling against constraints of time, and in London against the traffic, and traffic wardens etc. I found those first two days of filming somewhat exhausting: there was a lot to do for all of us, and a lot for me to learn but it was very exciting at the same time, and a privilege to hear so many expert colleagues enthusing about our subject.
 I think we all found that very encouraging.
 We’d made a great start, but the adventure was only just beginning: the next sequences would be shot in Egypt.

-More on this in the next post!
+More on this in Part 2!